ozyurtf/io-scheduler/README.md

 ## FIFO (FCFS)

+This is one of the simplest algorithms that is used to determine the order of the IO operation to be processed.
+Basically, when a new IO request arrives, it is added to the end of a queue which is basically a data structure that stores IO requests in the order these requests are received.
+Each of these IO requests typically includes information like the block address in the disk that includes the required information, the type of operation (e.g., whether it is a read or write operation), etc.

+And the disk controller processes the requests in this queue in order (e.g., the IO request that was added to the queue first is processed first).
+When an IO request is processed, the disk head moves to the location to the block address specified in the request and performs the operation (e.g., read, write).
+Upon the completion of this request, the disk controller moves to the next IO request in the queue

+### Pros

+In FIFO, all IO requests are given equal priority and they are treated fairly.
+Even if a very urgent IO request arrives, it is not given a higher priority.

+Also, applications that submit IO requests in some specific order can expect these IO requests to be processed in the same order.
+In other words, the execution of IO requests is highly predictable and consistent.

+### Cons

+Because IO requests are processed strictly based on their arrival time in FIFO, the physical location of the incoming IO request are not taken into account when determining which IO request should be processed next.
+That's why the disk head continuously moves between the innermost and outermost tracks.
+This continous moving back and forth across the disk surface is called **wild swing**.
+And because of this, the time it takes for the disk head to move from its current location to the requested disk block (this is also called seek time) tends to be high.
+Data that is accessed together or that is close to each other is likely to be accessed together in the future again but this is ignored in FIFO algorithm.
+The IO requests that are physically close to the current position of the disk head are not prioritized.

 ## Shortest Seek Time First (SSTF)

+In Shortest Seek Time First algorithm, the IO request that is closest to the current position of the head is chosen to be prcoessed in the next step.
+The way it works is that the IO requests are placed in a queue and each IO request contains information such as block address or the track number that needs to be accessed.
+And for each request in the queue, SSTF algorithm computes the seek time required to move the disk head from the current position to the requested track and the IO request that has the shortest seek time is chosen from the current head position.

+### Pros

+### Cons

 ## Elevator (Scan)

+### Pros

+### Cons

 ## Look

+### Pros

+### Cons

 ## Circular Scan (C-Scan)

+### Pros

+### Cons

 ## Circular Look (C-Look)

+### Pros

+### Cons